JCSDA/jedi-docs/docs/tutorials/level1/run-jedi.rst

       singularity shell --bind <scratch-directory>:/worktmp -e jedi-tutorial_latest.sif

    where ``<scratch-directory`` is the path to your work directory outside the container.
-This will then be mounted within the container as ``/worktmp``.
+This will then be accessible within the container as ``/worktmp``.
 Alternatively, you could ``cd`` to your directory of choice and enter the container by specifying your current directory as your home directory inside the container:

    .. code-block:: bash